Imitating Task and Motion Planning with Visuomotor Transformers: Experimental Evaluation

 \subsection{Learning Results}

 We first show that \method can imitate the TAMP system to high fidelity on simple, shorter horizon tasks.
 We then extend our evaluation to the long-horizon regime in which the task complexity grows significantly with the number of objects.
 Next, we move beyond the table-top manipulation setting and train policies to solve tasks involving a shelf and microwave.
 Finally, we demonstrate that \method can enable multi-task policies that can manipulate a wide range of objects.
+Please see Appendix~\ref{app:appendix ablations} for a detailed analysis and ablation of \method.

-\textbf{\method imitates TAMP to high fidelity on simple pick-and-place tasks.} On Stack (Table~\ref{table:stacking}), we find that \method and the baselines are all able to achieve 100\% performance on the task.
-On the other hand, on PickPlace-1, (Table~\ref{table:table}), while the baselines achieve high success rates of up to 97\%, only our method is able to solve the task at 100\% success rate.
+\textbf{\method imitates TAMP to high fidelity on simple pick-and-place tasks.} On Stack (Fig.~\ref{fig:long-horizon-manip}), we find that \method and the baselines are all able to achieve 100\% performance on the task.
+On the other hand, on PickPlace-1, (Fig.~\ref{fig:long-horizon-manip}), while the baselines achieve high success rates of up to 97\%, only our method is able to solve the task at 100\% success rate.
 These results demonstrate that on simple tasks, \method can fit well to the output of the TAMP system, even though \method does not have access to any privileged information.
 We note that even with significant tuning, BeT struggles to fit to TAMP data on most of our tasks.
 We hypothesize that this may be due to the difficulty of fitting K-Means as the dataset size increases, especially as TAMP generated datasets contain on the order of 1-100K trajectories depending on the task.
 As a result, the cluster centers can be highly inaccurate, increasing the burden on the transformer to fit appropriate offsets.